almende/eve/implementations/java/capabilities.md

 This configuration is very similar to the above setup, except that some more configuration is added to configure the servlet.
 This setup requires that the embedded Jetty is bundled

 {% highlight java %}
-#Setup the configuration:
+//Setup the configuration:
 final HttpTransportConfig config = new HttpTransportConfig();
 config.setServletUrl("http://localhost:8080/agents/");
 config.setId("testAgent");

-#Add a servlet launcher to the http config:
+//Add a servlet launcher to the http config: config.setServletLauncher("JettyLauncher");
-config.setServletLauncher("JettyLauncher");

-#Add Jetty specific configuration to the http config:
-final ObjectNode jettyParms = JOM.createObjectNode();
+//Add Jetty specific configuration to the http config: final ObjectNode jettyParms = JOM.createObjectNode();
 jettyParms.put("port", 8080);
 config.put("jetty", jettyParms);

-#Build the transport:
+//Build the transport:
 final Transport transport = new TransportBuilder()
 	.withConfig(config)
 	.withHandle(new myReceiver())